JonmarCorpuz/SecondBrain/Networking - Data Storage.md

 * Delivers ultra-low latency required for high-performance workloads because of the limited metadata that gets stored
 * Block storage architecture provides multiple paths to the data by decoupling data from user environments
 * Well-suited for applications requiring rapid read/write capabilities
+* Changes in a file will only require the affected blocks to be modified

 ## File Storage
 File storage is a storage technology that stores data in files and organizes them into folders, which are then organized into directories and subdirectories